 Mr. Yetena began his remarks by focusing on how disputes over water governance and internal political instability have played a crucial role in the current environment of conflict and instability in the Eastern Nile Basin.
 He emphasized that the water governance disputes have broadly manifested from a historical water sharing framework which has been, and still is, perceived by many to be unbalanced.
 Mr. Yetena expanded on this by pointing out how border disputes left over from the colonial period continue to undermine water governance agreements, making it difficult to reach cooperative understandings.
 To tackle these issues, Mr. Yetena recommended a threefold approach.
 Firstly, he encouraged the African Union to lead negotiations in a short-term binding agreement between the nations involved in conflicts within the Eastern Nile Basin.
 Secondly, Mr. Yetena suggested the installation of a high-level panel to investigate the history of the Basin and its population to allow the countries involved to reach a demarcation agreement.
 Finally, Mr. Yetena urged for the inclusion of grassroots, civil society, and local community actors within the Eastern Nile Basin in peacebuilding discussions, and encouraged regional cooperative water development projects in areas such as irrigation, agro processing, and hydropower, which he recommended could be partially facilitated through organizations like the World Bank, European Union, and the U.S. Department of State, among others.
 In his closing remarks Mr. Yetena stressed that it is up to Africans to decide if the Nile will become a curse or a resource.

 The Southern Voices Network for Peacebuilding: Centering African knowledge and agency is key to building and sustaining peace in Africa.
-The Southern Voices Network for Peacebuilding (SVNP) works with the Wilson Center’s Africa Program to attain the most appropriate, cohesive, and inclusive policy frameworks and approaches for achieving sustainable peace in Africa.
-Generously funded by the Carnegie Corporation of New York since its establishment in 2011, the SVNP works to generate African knowledge to inform U.S. and international peacebuilding policies on Africa; help build the next generation of African peacebuilders through its scholarship program; and create a pan-African network of African peacebuilding organizations, practitioners, and experts to collaborate and share knowledge, best practices, and lessons learned on peacebuilding in Africa.
+The Southern Voices Network for Peacebuilding (SVNP) is a network of 22 African policy, research, and academic organizations that works with the Wilson Center’s Africa Program to attain the most appropriate, cohesive, and inclusive policy frameworks and approaches for achieving sustainable peace in Africa.
+Generously funded by Carnegie Corporation of New York since its establishment in 2011, the SVNP works to generate African knowledge to inform U.S. and international peacebuilding policies on Africa; help build the next generation of African peacebuilders through its scholarship program; and create a pan-African network of African peacebuilding organizations, practitioners, and experts to collaborate and share knowledge, best practices, and lessons learned on peacebuilding in Africa.

 This event was livetweeted and webcast.
 Follow the Africa Program Twitter account @AfricaUpClose and catch up on the conversation using the hashtag #Nile.